- Sheriff's Department (Twin Peaks)

 Ancient Lakes, near Quincy, Washington - Sheriff's Department (Twin Peaks)

 Building used for the filming of the TV series Twin Peaks, as the office of Sheriff Truman.
 It now belongs to Dirtfish Rally School.
-Special thanks to Lisa (pictured) for letting me explore. - We Got This, Moon
+Special thanks to Lisa (pictured) for letting me explore. - Agent Cooper walked this hall

 Seattle's Space Needle, closed to visitors since mid-march, added a flag reading "#WeGotThisSeattle", to bolster the city's spirit during the Covid-19 pandemic.
 The flag is tattered due to a sudden intense hail storm on the afternoon of March 31. - Ruby Beach, at the end of the day